 And finally I epoxied the two sides together to make the centerboard case.
-I made a long spatula with a nice radius at the top so I could put a fillet of epoxy at the edges.
+I made a long spatula with a nice radius at the top so I could put a fillet of thickened epoxy along the inside corners.
 Should make the joints stronger, but more importantly watertight.
-This is an area on the boat that I don’t want to have to try and repair.
+This is an area on the boat that I never want to have to try and repair.

 Cutting the hole for the centerboard case was the most nerve wracking step so far.
 My chalk line was still visible from when I made the bottom panel, so I used that as the centerline of the boat.
 I marked out two squares along the centerline that will accept the protruding head ledges of the centerboard case.